Top tips for new students to the Warburg Institute

 "Take advantage of London’s green spaces.
 Regent’s Park is nearby, and Hampstead Heath, just a bus ride away, feels like a slice of the countryside in London.
 Alternatively go for a walk alongside the River Thames - there’s loads of routes to choose from.
 If you want to stick nearer to the Institute, head to Coal Drops Yard near King’s Cross - there’s a great selection of shops, cafes and restaurants - and then walk alongside Regent’s Canal to Gasholder Park."; Louisa McKenzie, PhD Student

-“There is a plethora of green spaces and parks around the Institute and Bloomsbury area; perfect for lunches in the summer, sitting with friends, or taking a stroll through when in need of some nature."
+“There is a plethora of green spaces and parks around the Institute and Bloomsbury area (including Woburn Square and Gordon Square Gardens directly outside the Institute); perfect for lunches in the summer, sitting with friends, or taking a stroll through when in need of some nature."
 Hannah Freeman, Digital Communications Officer

 Museums and galleries